 The balance between perfection and spontaneity is a very tricky equation!
 Istomin realized its difficulty when he recorded trios with Casals or when he attended the recording sessions of Beethoven Cello Sonatas with Casals and Serkin.
 Both great musicians allowed themselves much less freedom in the studio than on stage!

 For Istomin, recording concertos was quite easy.
 The presence of the musicians and the conductor naturally led him to be in the mood of a live performance and to immediately give his best.
-Anyway, the number of sessions was fixed in advance and their cost was so high that it was not conceivable to ask for an additional one if you were not completely satisfied!
+Anyway, the number of sessions was fixed in advance and their cost was so high that it was not conceivable to ask for an additional one!
 For the recordings with the Trio, the most delicate moment was the balance!
-Finding one that satisfies the three members of the Trio was certainly not easy, as the three of them paid a great deal of attention to the color and presence of their instrument.
+Finding one that satisfies the three members of the Trio was difficult, as the three of them paid a great deal of attention to the color and presence of their instrument.
 When the balance had been approved, it could work pretty fast, as long as Stern had time to be well prepared.
 Listening and choosing the takes was rarely a problem, as the three musicians shared the same vision and the same demand for perfection.

 The disc perverts the listening to music!